BillCarterNet/EnTest/documentation/defects.md

 **Steps to reproduce:-**
 1. Navigate to the URL https://ensekautomationcandidatetest.azurewebsites.net/Energy/Buy
 2. Click "Buy Energy"
-3. In any of the available "Energy Type" observer you can enter
+3. In any of the available "Energy Type" fields observe you can enter:
     - A negative quantity (this increases the qty available)
     - A quantity higher than that available (this decreases the available qty available below zero)
     - A decimal quantity (this prompts a crash)